Route Enterprise AI Traffic to Vertex AI

 -

-Obtain the Admin API key.
-Save it to an environment variable:
+Create a token from the Dashboard and save it to an environment variable:

-export ADMIN_API_KEY=your-admin-api-key # replace with your API key -
+export API_KEY=your-dashboard-token # replace with your Dashboard token -

 export SERVICE_ID=your-service-id # replace with your service ID